Introduction: Becoming a Friendly & Fair Teacher

 - You have high expectations of your students.

-- Your end goal is a group of motivated students, where everyone trusts each other and everyone can work well together and everyone is proud of their work.
+- Your end goal is a group of motivated, cooperative students, who are proud of their work.

 - You observe your students as well as yourself.
-This is at the basis of all your actions.
+This is at the basis of all your actions and is what makes your teaching fair.
 You respond to what is happening now.
-This makes your teaching fair.

 - You create opportunities for students to self-direct according to their ability.

-- Student-centred education can only be successful if there is a good relationship between you and your students.
+- Student-centred education is more successful if there is a good relationship between you and your students.
 Therefore, you are always friendly and fair and avoid coming across as angry, strict or domineering.

 - No matter how you teach, disruption can always occur.
 Then it is good to know how to solve it: The first steps of ‘behaviour management strategies, have a preventive effect.
 The next steps have a curative effect (preventive-curative)